mudit-mishra8/ETL-Glue-Basic/README.md

 ## Future Enhancements

-- We can have more tranformation if needed.
+- We can have more complex tranformations if required.
 - Implement monitoring and logging for the Glue Job.